NatalieKAndersson/CRUST/README.md

 Functions to plot copy number estimation and figure out allelic composition.
 I am also testing a new method to estimating copy numbers which gives user more freedom to tweak.

 More features will be added gradually.
-If you have feature that you'd like to see incorporated in `tidymanhattan`, please send a request @ **mailmesubhayan(at)gmail(dot)com**
+If you have feature that you'd like to see incorporated in `CloneStrat`, please send a request @ **mailmesubhayan(at)gmail(dot)com**